shuvro-zz/pediatric-immunizations-schedule/README.md

 A small js library for displaying a pediatric immunizations schedule based on CDC recommendations.

+The immunization schedule is defined in YAML format here: https://github.com/IoraHealth/pediatric-immunization-schedule/blob/master/src/immunization-schedule.yml Customizing the schedule for different organizations and patient populations is as simple as updating that file.
+Vaccine name matches that satisfy an immunization "dose" can also be tuned in that file.
+Matching on codes is currently not supported.

 ## Install

 The package can be installed with npm: